qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ### Default effect

 People tend to choose the default and easiest choice.
-Partially due to laziness, partially due to fear of unknown risk. [^principle_of_least_action]
+Partially due to laziness, partially due to fear of unknown risk.

-[^principle_of_least_action]: In physics, there is principle of least action, but the "action" here means a physical quantity, not the common meaning of "action".

 In software product design, the default options in software plays a big role in how user will use and feel about the software.
 Increasing the cost of some behavior greatly reduces the people doing that behavior: